 Clinical Psychology Masters Programs with Course Descriptions

-Students enrolled in a 2-year master's degree in clinical psychology program learn about clinical diagnosis, research methods, psychopathology and the basics of psychological testing.
-The program provides intensive hands-on clinical training as well as intense accompanying coursework for the students.
+Students enrolled in these 2-year master's degree programs in clinical psychology learn about clinical diagnosis, research methods, psychopathology and the basics of psychological testing.
+The programs provide intensive hands-on clinical training as well as intense accompanying coursework for the students.

 Potential students need to obtain a bachelor's degree from an accredited college or university, although the degree does not need to be in psychology.
 If they have a bachelor's degree in a degree other than psychology, students must complete courses in statistics and abnormal psychology before acceptance into the master's degree program.
 Other admissions factors taken into consideration include grade point average, letters of recommendations, related clinical practice experience, a statement of purpose and Graduate Record Examination (GRE) scores.